A Framework for Symmetric Self-Intersecting Surfaces: Symmetric Optimisation for Retriangulation

-For example, if only the identity element fixes elements in the set $X$ we have exactly $|X|/|G|$-orbits.
-In terms of Algorithm \ref{alg:symmetry}, this would result into a speed up in the order of $G$, i.e.\ the number of symmetries leaving $X$ invariant.
+For example, if only the identity element of $\mathrm{Sym}(X)$ fixes elements of the set $X$, we have exactly $|X|/|\mathrm{Sym}(X)|$-orbits.
+In terms of \refalg{alg:symmetry}, this would result in a speedup proportional to the order of $\mathrm{Sym}(X)$, i.e.\ the number of symmetries leaving $X$ invariant.

+Another advantage of our approach is that we can preserve the symmetry of the resulting self-intersection complex. \begin{remark} We can obtain an embedded complex $X'$ without self-intersections and if we account for the preservation of local symmetries of faces, i.e.\ if $f$ is a face in $X$ and $D_f$ is the resulting disc obtain by retriangulation $f$ together with its intersection with other faces we need to enforce for $\pi \in \text{Sym}(X)$ with $\pi(f)=f$ that $\pi(D_f)=D_f$.
+This can be combined with a more general approach describing local symmetry-preserving operations, as given in \cite{LocalPreservingSymmetryApproach,LocalPreservingSymmetryMethod}. \end{remark}